YouTube video for this section is still under creation. Please be patient ^^

 Remember that you must output ONLY the tool arguments as valid JSON.
 For instance: {'first_number': 'arg 0', 'second_number': 'arg 1'}

-Multiplier was called with types = 'int' 'int'
+Multiplier was called with types = <class 'int'> <class 'int'>

 Multiplier was called with param = |6| and |8|

-INFO: [PROMPT]: Now that the tool responded do you need to make another tool call ?
-Explain why and what the remaining steps are if any.
+INFO: [PROMPT][To: Ai assistant]: Now that the tool responded do you need to make another tool call ?
+Explain why and what are the remaining steps are if any.

-INFO: [PROMPT]: To summarize your previous answer in one word.
+INFO: [PROMPT][To: Ai assistant]: To summarize your previous answer in one word.
 Do you need to make another tool call ?
 Answer ONLY by 'yes' or 'no'.

 INFO: Continuing tool calls loop

-INFO: [PROMPT]: You can only use one tool at a time.
+INFO: [PROMPT][To: Ai assistant]: You can only use one tool at a time.
 From this list of tools which one do you want to use: [Adder, Substractor, Multiplier].
 You must answer ONLY with the single tool name.
 Nothing else.

-INFO: [PROMPT]: Now that I showed you examples of how the tool is used it's your turn.
+INFO: [PROMPT][To: Ai assistant]: Now that I showed you examples on how the tool is used it's your turn.
 Output the tool as valid JSON.

-INFO: [PROMPT]: Now that the tool responded do you need to make another tool call ?
-Explain why and what the remaining steps are if any.
+INFO: [PROMPT][To: Ai assistant]: Now that the tool responded do you need to make another tool call ?
+Explain why and what are the remaining steps are if any.

-INFO: [PROMPT]: To summarize your previous answer in one word.
+INFO: [PROMPT][To: Ai assistant]: To summarize your previous answer in one word.
 Do you need to make another tool call ?
 Answer ONLY by 'yes' or 'no'.

 INFO: Continuing tool calls loop

-INFO: [PROMPT]: You can only use one tool at a time.
+INFO: [PROMPT][To: Ai assistant]: You can only use one tool at a time.
 From this list of tools which one do you want to use: [Adder, Substractor, Multiplier].
 You must answer ONLY with the single tool name.
 Nothing else.

-INFO: [PROMPT]: Now that I showed you examples on how the tool is used it's your turn.
+INFO: [PROMPT][To: Ai assistant]: Now that I showed you examples on how the tool is used it's your turn.
 Output the tool as valid JSON.

-substractor was called with types = 'int' 'int'
+substractor was called with types = <class 'int'> <class 'int'>

 substractor was called with param = |4| and |48|

-INFO: [PROMPT]: Now that the tool responded do you need to make another tool call ?
+INFO: [PROMPT][To: Ai assistant]: Now that the tool responded do you need to make another tool call ?
 Explain why and what are the remaining steps are if any.

-INFO: [PROMPT]: To summarize your previous answer in one word.
+INFO: [PROMPT][To: Ai assistant]: To summarize your previous answer in one word.
 Do you need to make another tool call ?
 Answer ONLY by 'yes' or 'no'.

 INFO: Exiting tool calls loop